knutopia/Modlogr/README.md

 # Modlogr
 *Turns a Raspberry Pi into an automatic USB audio recorder tu use with an existing USB audio interface.*

-Record audio without having to connect a full computer, DAWless.
+Record music without having to connect a full computer, DAWless.
 Meant to work with a modular synth or any other instrument, banning the laptop from the table.
 The Raspberry Pi just sits there and records, using your existing high-quality audio interface.
 The musician can focus on the music.
 Later, the files recorded by the Raspberry Pi can be transferred to the computer and dropped into a DAW or into an audio editor.

 ## Required Equipment
 * Something to make music with